Build a purposeful marketing plan with these eight steps.

 - Based on the past year, what do you anticipate the challenges to be for the upcoming year (both internally and within your industry)?

-3. Identify (or redefine) your target audience
+3. Identify (or redefine) your target audience to narrow the focus of your marketing plan

 - What are your audiences’ interests and problems?